Susan Wilkins’ fourth year as Garden Curator.

 Also on February 9, Moana Odell Beim, daughter of Friends founder Clinton Odell, and past President of the Friends (1975-1976) also passed away.
 Lisa Locken and Steve Pundt has interviewed her about the Garden back in 2002.
 (Story) A number of memorials were received for both Lisa and Moana during the year.

-2007 is the 100th anniversary of the founding of the Garden and the Park Board planned a number of events beginning with a special event on April 28th, which had been named Eloise Butler Wildflower Garden Day by the mayor of Minneapolis.
+2007 is the 100th anniversary of the founding of the Garden and the Minneapolis Park & Recreation Board planned a number of events beginning with a special event on April 28th, which had been named Eloise Butler Wildflower Garden Day by the mayor of Minneapolis.
 (PDF Of post card)

 With Lisa's passing, Kathy Connelly volunteered to take over the editing of The Fringed Gentian™ for the Spring issue.
 President Steve Pundt, Pam Weiner and Emily Anderson reported on trail committee meetings which concern the use of South Wirth Park near the Garden by the Minneapolis Loppett and the Minnesota Off-road Cycling Association.
 This year the Friends will attempt to raise $10,000 to cover the costs of the 100th Anniversary of the Garden that the Friends are partially sponsoring and a letter about that was sent to the membership of the Friends.
 (PDF Copy of membership letter.)
 When the Spring issue of The Fringed Gentian™ came out, it incorporated information about all of the above items.
 [Vol. 55, No. 1]